frednomoon/freducer/readme.md

 `state` tree begins.
 So this function simply describes the steps to get from `state` i.e. the root of this reducers section of the store, to wherever you want to place the 'internals'.

-### resetData

-A common variation between asyncronous reducer functions is the behaviour of the `_PENDING` action, and its interaction with the `data` field.
-The default behaviour is for the `data` field to be ignored when a `_PENDING` action is fired.
-However, in some situations we may want to reset it to an empty object, `{}`, in preparation for the following `_SUCCESS` or `_ERROR` action

-We can now achieve this by setting `resetData: true` in either the `asyncMethod` function or `fullReducer`.